saimanoj0609/Practice_FullStack_WebDevelopment/Static_WebDev_Exercises/README.md

 Exercise - 2
 1. This Exercise mostly focoused on Bootstrap concepts like Carousel and Embed.
 2. Also covered Exercise 1 topics.

+Exercise - 3
+1. This Exercise is specific to DevOps guide and interview Prep
+2. It covers all the above topics including hyperlinks, onclickDisplay etc..
+3. It is like a semi-responsive website